Global surveillance of cancer survival

 CONCORD will contribute to the WHO Action Plan for non-communicable diseases, by promoting international partnerships to evaluate the effectiveness of cancer control at national, regional and global levels.

 The CONCORD Steering Committee includes scientists and cancer patients from 15 countries, with expertise in biostatistics, epidemiology, cancer registration and public health.
-The Steering Committee met to review progress and consider plans for 2014 in Buenos Aires, Argentina, on 24 October 2013, shortly after the 35th Scientific Conference of the International Association of Cancer Registries.
+The Steering Committee met to review progress and consider plans for 2015, on 25 June 2014, during the NAACCR and IACR combined conferences.

 The CONCORD programme is currently funded by 10 agencies in five countries, to the end of 2016.
 The programme is also endorsed by 31 national and international agencies, including WHO EURO, the Organisation for Economic Co-operation and Development (OECD) and the World Bank.

 - Canadian Partnership Against Cancer (Toronto), two years 2013-14